OceanOutcomes/ocean-outcomes/where-we-work/chinese-fisheries-seafood/index.md

 Despite the size of the Chinese seafood industry and the unique status seafood has in Chinese diet and economy, the industry as a whole lags behind many North American and West European countries and its regional neighbors from a sustainability perspective.

-There is little consumer awareness or demand for sustainable seafood, government led fisheries reform often faces many barriers, there is a lack of Chinese organizations working towards seafood reform, and work to bring Chinese fisheries and aquaculture operations in line with internationally recognized best practices is few and far between.
+There is little consumer awareness or demand for sustainable seafood, government led fisheries reform often faces many barriers, there is a lack of Chinese organizations working towards seafood reform, and work to bring Chinese fisheries and aquaculture operations in line with internationally recognized best practices is limited.

 ##Locally led.
 Globally connected.

 Our work in China is grounded in long-term, in-country partnerships with a local NGO named Qingdao Marine Conservation Society (QMCS) and Tao Ran, a local environmental services organization.
 Both these entities were established with O2 support, and the partnership arrangement between O2 and these entities provides a flexible avenue to access domestic Chinese funding and operate within China legally, while maintaining a strong, accountable, and international team approach to our sustainable fisheries and seafood work in the region.

-Together, we design and implement solutions that are practical, science-based, and locally relevant.
-Working to advance fishery and aquaculture improvement efforts, support the conservation of critical marine habitats, engage seafood industry and supply chain actors, and build local capacity for lasting impact.
+Together, we design and implement solutions that are practical, science-based, and locally relevant — working to advance fishery and aquaculture improvement efforts, support the conservation of critical marine habitats, engage seafood industry and supply chain actors, and build local capacity for lasting impact.
 This model allows us to drive change from within while staying aligned with global best practice.

 ![O2+and+QMCS.png](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/O2+and+QMCS.png)
-*O2, QMCS, and partners gathered during the Our Oceans 2025 Conference.*
+*O2, QMCS, and other East Asia partners gathered during the Our Oceans Conference in Busan, South Korea in 2025.*

 Without a significant, concerted, and locally-led push for reform, overfishing, irresponsible aquaculture, and habitat loss and degradation in China likely will continue.
 Lasting progress requires more than individual projects — it requires a broader shift across systems.
 We support that transition by strengthening local leadership, engaging industry and government stakeholders, and demonstrating scalable models for sustainable fisheries and seafood systems.